runtimeerror55/tetris-react-version/README.md

 3. 60 fps on all different refresh rate displays
 4. removing back button
 5. deleting sound files,images
-6. connecting gamepad in the arena increases the speed, it should not, removed renderplayerui which does not show controller when connected in controls page, should be rectified, even on disconnection

 ## key functionalities